 Producer Prices in Australia averaged 93.78 points from 1998 until 2021, reaching an all time high of 113.60 points in the second quarter of 2021 and a record low of 70.70 points in the first quarter of 1999.
 This page provides - Australia Producer Prices - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Producer Prices - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Producer Prices in Australia is expected to be 110.95 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices in Australia to stand at 112.06 in 12 months time.
-In the long-term, the Australia Producer Prices is projected to trend around 116.36 Index Points in 2020, according to our econometric models.
+Producer Prices in Australia is expected to be 113.38 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Producer Prices is projected to trend around 115.58 points in 2022 and 118.24 points in 2023, according to our econometric models.